Find out the secret working of Peter Warlock Glass Penetration reveal frame by frame.

 Peter Warlock Glass Penetration Exposed

-For the Peter Warlock Glass Penetration to work efficiently, the design of rather the measurements/specifications of the prop is crucial.
+For the Peter Warlock Glass Penetration to work efficiently, the width and thickness of the glass are important.

-Look carefully the width and the thickness of the glass when the magician lift it up from the frame.
+Look carefully the width and the thickness of the glass when the magician lifts it up from the frame.

-It is just slightly wider than the two windows.
+It is just slightly wider than the whole window.

 When the sheet of glass is push to the very end of one side of the frame, you can see the gap is about half of the width of the window.